Skip to main content

 Automated Whole Breast Ultrasound Screening (ABUS)

-Automated breast ultrasound (ABUS) is a specialized imaging technique used to examine the entire breast tissue.
+Automated breast ultrasound (ABUS) is a specialized imaging technique used to examine the entire breast tissue in conjunction with a 3D mammogram.
 Unlike traditional handheld ultrasound, which only focuses on specific areas of concern, ABUS provides a comprehensive view of the entire breast tissue without radiation.

 Technician using ABUS to scan a woman's chest, while she is laying down